flat20/metroidpw/readme.md

 `Password` is the encoded Metroid password which can be output as a formatted password string.

-`lua/metroid_pw_tester.lua` is a basic script for the FCEUX NES emulator which can be used to test Metroid passwords and their decoded output in the emulator.
+[metroid_pw_tester_lua](lua/metroid_pw_tester.lua) is a simple LUA script for the FCEUX NES emulator which can be used to test Metroid passwords and their decoded output in the emulator.

 ## References